 What the Nathan Ellis Injury Means for CSK’s Death Bowling in IPL 2026

 The Nathan Ellis injury IPL 2026 blow exposes a structural weakness in Chennai Super Kings’ bowling plans — the absence of a proven death-overs specialist.
-CSK Nathan Ellis replacement options exist, but none strong enough to walk into the XI.
+CSK Nathan Ellis replacement is Spencer Johnson but he only arrives by April 23, plus he’s more of a powerplay bowler than death bowler.

 Since 2022, CSK had relied on Matheesha Pathirana as their closer.
 When the franchise released Pathirana ahead of the IPL 2026 auction, Ellis was identified as the direct replacement.
 With both now unavailable — Pathirana at KKR and Ellis injured — CSK enter the season without either of the two bowlers they had planned to use in overs 17-20.